-Colorectal Cancer: Stages and Subtypes
+Colorectal Cancer Stages and Types

-Measuring colorectal cancer stages
+Measuring colorectal cancer subtypes and stage

 The refers to whether the cancer has spread beyond the colon or rectum, and if so, where in the body it has spread.
 Measuring the and subtype of colorectal cancer helps doctors decide how to treat it.
 Doctors measure the of colorectal cancer by looking at the following: